-Reduce your carbon footprint and escape the city for a weekend break that you don’t have to take a plane for.
+Reduce your carbon footprint and escape the city with these weekend break you don’t have to take a plane for.
 Train holidays might seem old-school, but they’re a wonderful way to take a more relaxed, slower approach to travel.
-And with faster Eurostars and new overnight train services running between Scotland and London, it’s the right time to get away.
+And with faster Eurostars and new overnight train services running between Scotland and London, now’s the time to get away.
 From the wild west of Scotland to France’s gastronomic capital, these foodie holidays will show you don’t have to go far to get proper good grub on the other end of a trainline.

 Learn how to forage on Scotland’s wild west coast